tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/产品简介/产品概述_intl_en.md

 - A **public group (Public)** is like a QQ group.
 After a public group is created, the group owner can designate group admins.
 To join the group, a user needs to search for the group ID and send a request, and the request needs to be approved by the group owner or an admin before the user can join the group.
 - A **meeting group (Meeting)** allows users to join and exit freely and supports viewing message history from before the user joined the group.
 Meeting groups are ideal for scenarios that integrate Tencent Real-Time Communication (TRTC), such as audio and video conferences and online education.
 - An **audio-video group (AVChatRoom)** allows users to join and exit freely, supports an unlimited number of members, and does not store message history.
 Audio-video groups can be used with Cloud Streaming Services (CSS) to support on-screen comment chat scenarios.
-- A **community group (Community)** allows users to join and exit freely and is ideal for ultra-large community group chat scenarios, such as knowledge sharing and game communication
+- A **community group (Community)** allows users to join and exit freely and is ideal for ultra-large community group chat scenarios, such as knowledge sharing and game communication.
 >?The community group (Community) feature is supported only in Terminal SDK 5.8.1668 enhanced edition or higher and Web SDK enhanced edition or higher.
 To use the feature, you need to purchase the Flagship Edition package and [apply for activation](https://intl.cloud.tencent.com/document/product/1047/37275).

 Groups are highly customizable, supporting custom group types, group fields, group member fields, group IDs, and event callbacks.
 You can fully customize your group based on the needs of your app.
 For more information, see [Group System](https://intl.cloud.tencent.com/document/product/1047/33529).